Pots for Membership

 See more of Wendy's work at http://wrennpottery.com

-Born and educated in India, Puneeta Mittal received a Master’s degree in Hindi Literature in New Delhi, and launched her teaching career at The Valley School, A Krishnamurti Foundation boarding school, in Bangalore.
+Born and educated in India, Puneeta Mittal received a master’s degree in Hindi literature in New Delhi, and launched her teaching career at The Valley School, A Krishnamurti Foundation boarding school, in Bangalore.
 After moving to the United States in 1994, Puneeta discovered her passion for clay and focused on exploring clay forms and surfaces with Betty Busby of The Clayroom studio in Oyster Bay, New York.
-In 2006 Puneeta graduated with an MA in Studio Art from Adelphi University, followed by an MFA from Long Island University in 2008.
+In 2006 Puneeta graduated with an MA in studio art from Adelphi University, followed by an MFA from Long Island University in 2008.
 She was invited to teach ceramics at Adelphi University in 2005, and in 2010 at Suffolk County Community College where she continues to instruct as an adjunct professor.

 With a strong belief that everything that is born grows and withers away to be born yet again, – incessant change from one to another proceeds in an evolutionary cycle – I choose not to be limited to a small corner space that defines who I am and what I must create.
 The exploration of materials and processes help me realize a specific idea, in clay or on canvas, through surface or form.
 This exploration is the driving force behind each piece that I create.
 I seek surfaces that purposely encourage touch and by inviting the hand to explore the forms as well as the eye, I continually draw inspiration from the natural world – internal and external.
-The simple ceramic forms I make are enhanced by the use of layering of ceramic materials, often they are left raw so the ash from the wood firing process create a surface that is an imagined space.
+The simple ceramic forms I make are enhanced by the use of layering of ceramic materials, often they are left raw so the ash from the wood firing process creates a surface that is an imagined space.

 Check out Puneeta's piece on our store HERE.